 - A. a statement of the purpose of the hearing,

-- B. issues considered.
+- B. issues considered,

-- C. findings of fact, and
+- c. findings of fact, and

 - D. advisory recommendations.

 The Hearing Committee shall conclude whether reasonable cause for termination has been sufficiently established by clear and convincing evidence in the record, and it shall so report to the president.
 If the Hearing Committee concludes that reasonable cause for termination has been so established, but that an action other than termination should be considered, it shall so recommend, with supporting reasons.
-The Hearing Committee shall make its confidential report to the President of OSU-Oklahoma City with complete copies to the principal parties, their representatives, and related administrators.
+The Hearing Committee shall make its confidential report to the Senior VPAA with complete copies to the principal parties, their representatives, and related administrators.
 Said report shall also reference all information barred from admission into evidence by the chairperson of the Hearing Committee.
-The chairperson of the Hearing Committee shall inform the Faculty Senate President that the report of the Hearing Committee has been submitted to the President.
+The chairperson of the Hearing Committee shall inform the Faculty Senate President that the report of the Hearing Committee has been submitted to the Senior VPAA.

-From the date the report is submitted to the President, the affected faculty member and the standards officer shall each have five (5) working days to present in writing any specific objections for consideration regarding the content of the report or the adequacy of the processes used by the committee to arrive at its advisory conclusions.
-The Committee shall make available to the president the taped record of the hearing for discretionary reference.
+From the date the report is submitted to the Senior VPAA, the affected faculty member and the standards officer shall each have five (5) working days to present in writing any specific objections for consideration regarding the content of the report or the adequacy of the processes used by the committee to arrive at its advisory conclusions.
+The Committee shall make available to the Provost and Vice President of Academic Affairs the taped record of the hearing for discretionary reference.

-C.7 -- Review and Recommendation by the President
+c.7 -- Review and Recommendation by the President

-C.7.1 The President shall exercise reasonable care in reviewing the report of the Hearing Committee.
-If the President is unable to concur in the findings or recommendations of the committee, the report shall be returned to the Committee with specific concerns stated in writing.
+c.7.1 The Senior VPAA shall exercise reasonable care in reviewing the report of the Hearing Committee.
+If the Senior VPAA is unable to concur in the findings or recommendations of the committee, the report shall be returned to the Committee with specific concerns stated in writing.
 The Committee will then reconsider, taking into account the stated concerns and, if necessary, review any new evidence or other matters with the parties, if practical.
-The final report of the Committee shall be sent to the President and principal parties, with complete copies to their representatives and related administrators within five (5) working days of receipt by the chairperson of the President's specific written concerns.
+The final report of the Committee shall be sent to the Senior VPAA and principal parties, with complete copies to their representatives and related administrators within five (5) working days of receipt by the chairperson of the Senior VPAA's specific written concerns.

-C.7.2 The written decision of the President shall be sent to the President of the OSU-Oklahoma City Faculty Senate, the chairperson of the Termination Hearing Committee, and the principal parties, with copies to their representatives and related administrators.
-If the decision of the President is to recommend termination, the President shall submit a written recommendation for termination to the Executive Vice President of Oklahoma State University, and provide a written copy to the faculty member and standards officer, their representatives, the president of the OSU-Oklahoma City Faculty Senate, and appropriate academic administrators.
+c.7.2 The written decision of the Senior VPAA shall be sent to the President of the OSU-Oklahoma City Faculty Senate, the chairperson of the Termination Hearing Committee, and the principal parties, with copies to their representatives and related administrators.
+If the decision of the Senior VPAA is to recommend termination, the Senior VPAA shall submit a written recommendation for termination to the President of Oklahoma State University, and provide a written copy to the faculty member and standards officer, their representatives, the president of the OSU-Oklahoma City Faculty Senate, and appropriate academic administrators.

-C.8 -- Review and Action by the Executive Vice President and President of OSU
+c.8 -- Review and Action by the President of OSU